Sexual Assault / Rape Prevention

 A sex offense is specifically defined as (1) any sexual act directed against another person, forcibly and/or against that person's will or in circumstances in which that person is incapable of giving consent or (2) unlawful, non-forcible sexual intercourse.
 Sex offenses include forcible rape, forcible sodomy, forcible fondling, forcible sexual assault with an object, incest, and statutory rape.

 Muhlenberg College will not tolerate any conduct that constitutes a sex offense.
-In addition to violating Muhlenberg College's Social Code as set forth in the Student Policy and Information Guide, certain sex offenses constitute violations of state and/or federal criminal law.
+In addition to violating Muhlenberg College's Student Code of Conduct as set forth in the Student Policy and Information Guide, certain sex offenses constitute violations of state and/or federal criminal law.

 Muhlenberg will not tolerate any retaliation against any individual for reporting sex offenses in accordance with this policy.